 Companies aren't made up of things or financials, they're made up of people.
 We're committed to treating our people with respect, encouraging them to succeed in their personal lives, and compensating them fairly.
 Hair of the Dog employees work from their homes with flexible schedules, and are compensated on average 60% above living wage for Vancouver Island.

 Due to their design, scrunchies make very little waste!
 I'll be honest, this wasn't by design, but is a great bonus.
 Often, after a big batch of orders, the only waste will be a few threads, which is unavoidable when sewing.
-When there are scraps left over, they are saved and used for patchwork items or as stuffing for pillows or cat toys.
+When there are scraps left over, they are saved and used for patchwork items and personal projects.

 These are just some of our values - don't see something listed here that you're curious about?
 Please don't hesitate to email us!